atifquamar07/atifquamar07.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Currently working on diffusion language models at Virginia University.
-Previously, at UC San Diego, I worked on introducing a new paradigm for reasoning in vision–language models, and at Purdue University, my work was focused on inference-time alignment of language models.
-I also founded [Insituate](https://insituate.ai), where we shipped agentic systems to global banks and financial institutions.
+Previously, at UC San Diego, I worked on introducing a new paradigm for reasoning in vision language models, and at Purdue University, my work was focused on inference-time alignment of language models.
+I also founded [Insituate](https://insituate.ai), where we shipped agentic systems to banks and judiciary.
 I earned my bachelors degree in Computer Science and Biosciences from [IIIT Delhi](https://iiitd.ac.in) in 2024.

 My research focuses on advancing the reasoning capabilities of language models and developing trustworthy AI systems that are aligned with human values.
 While LLMs are a primary focus, I am also open to exploring other areas that can meaningfully expand the capabilities of intelligent systems.